 The final decision of Seattle’s Department of Planning and Development came on January 26, 2012, granting permission to divide the lot so that one new house can be built to the east of 8916.
 The .65 acre lot is more than enough footage for the present 8916 house and one new house.

-Present plans are to keep the 8916 house as-is, but the owner will be required to hook up the house to the city sewer at the same time that utilities are extended for a new house on the other parcel.
+Plans are to keep the 8916 house as-is, but the owner was required to hook up the house to the city sewer at the same time that utilities were extended for a new house on the other parcel.
 The side-sewer work on the 8916 house was completed in November 2013.